 Cons: may be too loose for highly addicted people so adjust or avoid blended smoothies and recipes with flour and sugar, maple syrup, etc.

 Allows oil, meat, salt, and dairy.
 Does not allow blending or processed foods like sugar and flour.
 Strict about portion control, great for learning automaticity.
-You have a book and online program to choose from.
+You have a book and an online program to choose from.

 Pros: Lots of science-based info on food addiction, strategies for automaticity, great for extroverts to eat out without going off the plan.
 Strong Facebook community for daily check-ins.